-Robbin Parish, M.A., CCC-SLP
+Robbin Parish, MA, CCC-SLP

 (1944 - 2010)

 Robbin Parish, a native Houstonian, attended the Kinkaid School and graduated from Lamar High School in 1961.
-She attended Sullins College in Virginia, The University of Texas at Austin, and received her Master’s Degree in Speech Pathology from Our Lady of the Lake College in San Antonio, Texas.
+She attended Sullins College in Virginia, The University of Texas at Austin, and received her Master’s Degree in Speech-Language Pathology from Our Lady of the Lake College in San Antonio, Texas.

-A published author, Robbin wrote a chapter in the text “Prospering In Private Practice,” as well as numerous articles on communication disorders, early identification and prevention and educational techniques and theory in professional and secular journals.
+A published author, Robbin wrote a chapter in the text “Prospering In Private Practice,” as well as numerous articles on communication disorders, early identification, and prevention and educational techniques and theory in professional and secular journals.

 Robbin was a member of the American Speech-Language-Hearing Association where she served on the Ethical Practices Board and was an elected councilor to the Legislative Council of the Association for 15 years.
 This association awarded her one of the highest, national honors afforded a professional in this field; she was made a Fellow by the association for her outstanding service and contributions.
-Robbin was the Past President of the Council of State Association Presidents.
-She is also Past President of the Texas Speech-Language Hearing Association, Past President of the Houston Area Association for Communication Disorders, and served on the boards of The Orton Society and the Presbyterian School and on the State Board for Schools Attuned.
+Robbin was the past president of the Council of State Association Presidents.
+She is also past president of the Texas Speech-Language Hearing Association; past president of the Houston Area Association for Communication Disorders; and served on the boards of The Orton Society, Presbyterian School and State Board for Schools Attuned.
 She was recognized by Who’s Who in the South and Southwest, Outstanding Women of America, Houston’s Pioneer Women and Today’s Leaders, YWCA of Houston 1995 Outstanding Women (Education), Houston Young Lawyers Association (1996 Liberty Bell Award), and the Texas Speech and Hearing Association (Jack L. Bangs Lifetime Achievement Award) and awarded The Honors of The Texas Speech and Hearing Association.
-She was recognized as an outstanding alumni of Lamar High School, The Kinkaid School in Houston, Texas and Our Lady of the Lake University, Harry Jersig Speech and Hearing Center in San Antonio, Texas.
-She was an active member of the Junior League of Houston as well as St Martin’s Episcopal Church of Houston where she served as a lay minister with the Community of Hope.
+She was recognized as an outstanding alumni of Lamar High School, The Kinkaid School, and Our Lady of the Lake University, Harry Jersig Speech and Hearing Center.
+She was an active member of the Junior League of Houston, as well as St Martin’s Episcopal Church of Houston where she served as a lay minister with the Community of Hope.